-For our purposes, a proprietary Exchange environment is one whose hardware and software are wholly under the control of the migrating organization.
-A proprietary Exchange server is commonly in the same location as the source Notes environment, but may reside at another location.
+A proprietary or on-premises Exchange environment is one where the hardware and software are wholly under the control of the migrating organization.
+A proprietary Exchange server is commonly in the same location as the source Notes environment, but might reside at another location.

-When migrating to a proprietary Exchange, some steps in the procedures depend on the state of any objects that may already exist in an existing Active Directory.
-An organization may have an existing Active Directory for login and security purposes.
-When user accounts already exist in Active Directory, Migrator for Notes to Exchange can use these objects to preserve the same credentials and security within the environment.
-AD objects must also be mail-enabled and mailbox-enabled before data can be migrated for those users.
-(An object is said to be mail-enabled when Exchange can accept a message for it-because the object record contains a forwarding address to which mail can be routed.
-An object is said to be mailbox- enabled only when it has an active mailbox in Exchange.)
+When you are migrating to a proprietary Exchange, some steps in the procedures depend on the state of any objects that already exist in Active Directory (AD).
+An organization might have an existing Active Directory for login and security purposes.
+If user accounts already exist in Active Directory, Migrator for Notes to Exchange can use these objects to preserve the same credentials and security within the environment.
+AD objects must also be mailenabled and mailbox-enabled before data can be migrated for those users.
+(An object is said to be mail-enabled when Exchange can accept a message for it because the object record contains a forwarding address to which mail can be routed.
+An object is said to be mailbox-enabled only when it has an active mailbox in Exchange.)

-If your target AD has not yet been installed and configured, or if your migrating Notes users have not yet been provisioned into the target AD, our pre-migration preparations include optional steps to install and configure the target Exchange environment, and provision and mail-enable AD objects.
+If your target AD has is not yet installed and configured, or if your migrating Notes users are not provisioned into the target AD, pre-migration preparations include optional steps to install and configure the target Exchange environment, and provision and mail-enable AD objects.

-i NOTE: Exchange cannot send a free/busy query to an external server for a user who has an Exchange mailbox.
-Exchange can direct such queries only to the users' Exchange mailboxes, so free/busy queries for not-yet-migrated Notes users will work only if the users do not yet have Exchange mailboxes.
+NOTE: Exchange cannot send a free/busy query to an external server for a user who has an Exchange mailbox.
+Exchange can direct such queries only to the Exchange user mailboxes, so free/busy queries for not-yet-migrated Notes users work only if the users do not yet have Exchange mailboxes.

-Since many organizations use Coexistence Manager for Notes Free/Busy Connector during the transition period, our pre-migration preparations provision mail-enabled objects into Active Directory without mailboxes.
-Objects must be mail-enabled for mail-forwarding, but not before, so we do not create users' mailboxes until just prior to their migration-in the batch migration process (per user batch).
+Since many organizations use the Coexistence Manager for Notes (CMN) Free/Busy Connector during the transition period, pre-migration preparations provision mail-enabled objects into Active Directory without mailboxes.
+Objects must be mail-enabled for mail-forwarding, but not before, so you do not create users' mailboxes until prior to their migration-in the batch migration process (per user batch).
 This mitigates the effects of the Exchange free/busy limitation by limiting its duration (the time between mailbox creation and migration).

-If mailboxes already exist in the target Exchange, free/busy queries to not-yet-migrated Notes users will not work until those users are migrated to Exchange.
-In that case several of the optional pre-migration steps can be skipped, but other configuration and administrative tasks are still required before the actual migration can begin.
+If mailboxes already exist in target Exchange, free/busy queries to not-yet-migrated Notes users do not work until those users are migrated to Exchange.
+Optional pre-migration steps can be skipped, but some configuration and administrative tasks are still required before the migration can begin.

 All scenarios include optional steps for coexistence, as described later.
-And the pre-migration preparations include steps to verify all objects' target/forwarding addresses, to ensure correct mail routing.
+And pre-migration preparations include steps to verify all object target/forwarding addresses to ensure correct mail routing.

-In these scenarios, an admin runs Migrator for Notes to Exchange component applications using admin accounts configured with the necessary permissions to access the directories and user data in both the source and the target environments.
+In these scenarios, an administrator runs Migrator for Notes to Exchange applications using accounts that are configured with the necessary permissions to access the directories and user data in both the source and the target environments.

-Step-by-step instructions and more detailed notes for migrations to proprietary Exchange targets appear in chapter 2.
+Step-by-step instructions and detailed notes for migrations to proprietary Exchange targets appear in chapter 2.

-Quest Migrator for Notes to Exchange 4.16.0 Scenarios Guide Scenarios overview
+Quest Migrator for Notes to Exchange 4.16.2 Scenarios Guide Scenarios overview